ai/size-limit/packages/time/README.md

 The plugin for [Size Limit] to track JS download and execution time by [estimo] and Puppeter.

-## Custom options
+## Customize Network Speed

 By default, Size Limit measures the loading time of your files using a slow 3G network (50 kB/s) without latency.
 You can customize these settings for each check by modifying your Size Limit configuration:

 1. Install the preset: